AStcherbinine/pyRT_DISORT/builddocs/examples/phase_function/plot_fit_asymmetry_parameter.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 24-25

-We can simply fit an asymmetry parameter to this phase function.
+Fit an asymmetry parameter to this phase function.

 ..
 GENERATED FROM PYTHON SOURCE LINES 25-28